-Employees may elect to defer a portion of their salary or wages to pay for a tax-deferred annuity provided that five or more employees request the district to enter into an agreement with an authorized insurance company or mutual fund (both hereinafter referred to as the “service provider”).
+Employees may elect to defer a portion of their salary or wages to pay for a tax-deferred annuity.
+The district may enter into an agreement with an authorized insurance company or mutual fund (both hereinafter referred to as the “service provider”).
+The district shall arrange for an agreement at the request of at least five employees.
 The service provider must be licensed to do business in the state of Washington.
 The following procedures are established for this purpose:

 - The employee is responsible for completing the appropriate application for participation with the service provider.
 The district will not be held liable for any loss that may result from the application process not being completed before the contributions are sent.

 - The district’s payroll office shall maintain a list of currently available tax-deferred annuity programs.
 Employees shall have access to this information upon request.